How to Start a Home Care Business in Texas: A Step-by-Step Guide

 That’s why having the right tools is so important.
 Good home care software can help Texas agencies save time by making it easier to:

-• Set up worker schedules
+• Set up worker schedules that comply with Texas labor laws

-• Track work hours
+• Track work hours via mandatory EVV mobile apps

-• Manage client money
+• Manage client funds and billing in real-time

 A good home care app makes sure your caregivers have all the info they need when visiting Texas homes.
 Some apps even have a special website for patients’ families and friends, which can send out updates automatically.